-I am an Assistant Professor of Philosophy at the University of Minnesota, Morris.
+I am an Associate Professor of Philosophy at the University of Minnesota, Morris.
 I work on various topics in metaethics, moral psychology, normative and applied ethics, social/political philosophy, and philosophy of law.

 About my research:

 Finally, I am increasingly drawn to social/political philosophy, especially on the topics of honor's importance to liberal society (particularly in Africa), and various questions in gender (especially hypergender and "gender exaggeration").

 Courses regularly taught: